SuLab/bioshovel/src/downloaders/README.md

-# Information Regarding Article Downloaders
+# Open Access Article Downloaders

 Information regarding when each corpus downloader was run is contained in this file.